Skip to main content

 [email protected]

-Steamboat Springs, CO, February 11-18, 2023 the “TSC Winter Shootout”
+Steamboat Springs, CO, February 11-18, 2023 “TSC Winter Shootout” Trip Tails

 Steamboat Springs almost 3,000 acres of terrain, 170 trails, 17 lifts, and 3 terrain parks so there’s something for everyone on the slopes!
 They have lots of great runs whether you like skiing trees, cruisers, bumps, glades, or chutes.
 Remember that they boast having Champagne Powder in the trees.
 Come see what they have that you’ll enjoy!

-The Steamboat Springs area has much to do other than skiing too.
+The Steamboat Springs area has much to do other than skiing.
 There are many restaurants and bars including some new ones, as well as wonderful shopping.
 For outdoor non-ski activities, there are snowmobiling, ice skating, dog sledding, cross country skiing, snow shoeing, horseback riding, and others from which to choose.
 There are also the natural hot springs which I’m told are clothing optional after dark.
 A great way to relax those muscles after skiing!

 Trip Leader – Melissa Wight, 210-381-5139 or [email protected] if you prefer to email.